SenseiMojo/SV08/README.md

 - [ ] 021: for power inlet seems upside down - 1 is down while 0 is up.
 - [x] 022: for power inlet causes cord to stick straight out thus distancing printer from the wall.
 - [ ] 023: for power inlet should be on the same side as the spool holder and interface ports to minimize protrusions.
-## Klipper Screen
+## Screen
-- [ ] 031: is partially eclipsed by the printed case for sight and touch.
+- [ ] 031: for Klipper is partially eclipsed by the printed case for sight and touch.
-- [ ] 032: requires 2 separate cables that run externally.
+- [ ] 032: for Klipper requires 2 separate cables that run externally.
 ## Electronics
 - [x] 041: mcu_fan is full on and noisy.
 - 042: bay in base is protected with a formed sheet (GOOD).